kuopinghsu/FreeRTOS-barectf/README.md

 Many tracepoints are not generated for now since they aren't needed in the current analyses.
 That said, they can be easily added.

+## Platform Examples

+This is an example to test [srv32](https://github.com/kuopinghsu/srv32) on FreeRTOS.
+The code can be run on the ISS (Instruction Set Simulator) of srv32 to generate CTF trace data.
+I use [srv32](https://github.com/kuopinghsu/srv32) to run the test, and this can be easily ported to another platform.

+Requirement: Install the toolchains.
+See details in srv32 [Building toolchains](https://github.com/kuopinghsu/srv32#building-toolchains) section.

+The file "trace.ctf" will be generated under tracedata folder.
+Open it by the Trace Compass.

+    $ make run

 ## Support

 Feel free to contact me or open an issue if any help is needed.